hihihippp/scottsievert.github.io/src/source/_posts/2014-10-31-mathematics-behind-xkcd-number-688.markdown

 ![animated comic](https://github.com/scottsievert/xkcd-688/raw/master/out.gif)

-This is the natural method, but the theory has some interesting applications.
+When is this system stable?
+When does it converge?
+These are interesting questions best answered by the eigenvalue decomposition.
+Of course, there are other topics that could be brought up.
+The largest one is with fixed point iteration and attractive points, but I haven't learned the theory to delve into that.
+Instead, let's look at the stability theory to see when this comic would converge -- if unstable, it'd oscillate wildly meaning the graphs would drastically change value each iteration.

 While we could see the theory with the image, we can see it more clearly with the [Fibonacci numbers].
 The Fibonacci numbers just add up the two previous Fibonacci numbers.
 These are typically implemented[^code] in the naïve code below.
-As we're just calling the equivalent of some function in a for loop, this is very similar to the XKCD code.
+As we're just calling the equivalent of some constant function in a for loop, this is very similar to the XKCD code.
+Both can be represented with a linear map and the linear map remains constant over time.
+While there are some fairly large differences, some of the theory is shown through the Fibonacci numbers.
+This theory also results with some other cool applications, including a simple non-recursive formula for any Fibonacci number.

 ```python
 def fibonacci(k):